KuhlTime/hsd-handbook-extractor/README.md

 ## 🌈 Execution

 Run `npm install` followed by `npm start`.
 You are then guided through the creation of a new module.

+## 😮 Issues

+In case you find any mistakes, let me know by creating a [new issue](https://github.com/KuhlTime/hsd-handbook-extractor/issues/new).
+Thanks for helping me!